Golden age in property investing fades but market still strong -PGIM

-NEW YORK, June 27 A golden period in global real estate markets appears near an end as rising interest rates and lower returns hurt performance, according to asset manager PGIM on Tuesday.
+NEW YORK, June 27 (Reuters) - A golden period in global real estate markets appears near an end as rising interest rates and lower returns hurt performance, according to asset manager PGIM on Tuesday.

 The outlook for real estate, however, remains very strong, though investors will need to search to find attractive income streams and sources of growth that can deliver target returns, said the investment management arm of Prudential Financial Inc .